Manta, Manta: Plot

 Bertie and his friends start preparing for the race.
 Klausi, while driving in Gerd's car, which was lent to him temporarily for his birthday, arrives at an ice cream joint where he mixes up the gears and his car accidentally hits Helmut.
 Helmut, embarrassed by this incident, starts chasing Klausi driving in Gerd's car with his Ferrari 328 GTS and Klausi unintentionally ends up sinking Gerd's car in a lake, misdirecting Helmut.
 Later, with the help of Hakan, they manage to pull the car out of the lake and restore it to working condition.
 Meanwhile, on the way to Westfalen Stadium, Dortmund, Bertie has damaged the engine of his car by over-revving it despite Gerd's warnings in a street race against a Bavarian BMW 3 Series full of Bayern Munich fans heading for the stadium.
 They both then push the car to the nearby workshop where Gerd was previously fired from and fit the engine of a parked track car into Bertie's car.
 Bertie and Gerd then proceed to Helmut's nightclub, where Bertie objects to Uschi's participation in the beauty contest.
 Helmut tells him not to bother Uschi, takes him aside, punches him and bans him from entering his nightclub.
 Bertie then gets heavily drunk at a fast food joint while listening with Gerd to a radio station broadcasting Manta jokes and later also a secretly taken recording of his explanation of his lifestyle to a radio station intern called Florentine (Lena Sabine Berg).
 Hearing this, Bertie gets angry and goes to the radio station where he creates a rumpus and consequently the radio station's security guard throws him out, along with Gerd and Florentine.
 The three then go back to Helmut's nightclub where Bertie happens to encounter Axel.
 Axel, aware of Bertie's condition, challenges Bertie to race immediately.

 Despite his condition, Bertie gets into his Manta and goes to the place where the race is to be held.
-Meanwhile, Uschi won the beauty contest at Helmut's nightclub and after Gerd warns her that Berti is about to race despite being drunk, she takes Helmut's keys and drives off in his Ferrari to stop Bertie from racing.
+Meanwhile, Uschi won the beauty contest at Helmut's nightclub and after Gerd warns her that Bertie is about to race despite being drunk, she takes Helmut's keys and drives off in his Ferrari to stop Bertie from racing.
 Uschi arrives and tells Bertie that she is pregnant and will soon give birth to his child; the two make up again.
 Klausi races Bertie's car against Axel.
 While Helmut, who came to collect his Ferrari, furiously leaves the area, Axel comes at him on full throttle and his Mercedes collides with Helmut's Ferrari, propelling the Mercedes against a lamp post and totally trashing it, enabling Klausi to win the race.